David Tatnall

 David Tatnall (born 1955) is a Melbourne photographer, known for his representation of the natural landscape.
 Tatnall began his career as an artistic photographer in 1975.
 He works with both large format and pinhole camera techniques.
-His work is in the same tradition as Peter Dombrovskis and Olegas Truchanas - in the past, Tatnall has worked with Dombrovskis.
+His work is in the same tradition as Peter Dombrovskis and Olegas Truchanas – in the past, Tatnall has worked with Dombrovskis.

 "I tend to go with no preconceived idea of what I'm going to photograph, other than I'm going to this particular location and I'll see what's there.
-I go mainly to experience the location, to experience the wilderness area, to actually go there on a walking trip and I take my camera.
+I go mainly to experience the location, to experience the wilderness area, to go there on a walking trip and I take my camera.
 If I see things to make photographs, I'll stop and make photographs."

 Selected works

 His works are held in the collections of the National Gallery of Victoria, State Library of Victoria and the Australian Embassy, Washington USA.

-The Monash Gallery of Art holds a famous 1986 work, ' Forest, Crows Foot Track, Rodger River, East Gippsland, Victoria'.
+The Monash Gallery of Art holds a famous 1986 work, 'Forest, Crows Foot Track, Rodger River, East Gippsland, Victoria'.
 In 2014, Tatnall explained how the work was made and its subsequent impact.

 "On this ten-day trip I returned with twelve negatives; Forest at Crows Foot Track was the finest."